-Reflection questions for the reader
+Reflection questions for the reader:

-- In what ways would you support children's understanding of sound? - How could you help children recognise and talk about the scientific inquiry processes and skills they are developing when problem solving? - How would you help children reflect on their learning using their drawings?
+- In what ways would you support children's understanding of sound? - How could you help children recognise and talk about the scientific inquiry processes and skills they are developing though play and exploration? - How would you help children reflect on their learning using their drawings?

-Practical Information
+Practical information

-The materials used were:

-- cheap, easy to find materials like plastic cups, string, - materials that pupils already have like pencils and colors, - materials available at school like musical instruments, spoons, a bowl, some water, papers - a mobile phone for photos, a voice recorder, DVDs or Internet connection, a device with sounds, an alarm clock

-Tasks: games with sounds, recordings, experiments, mind maps, expression using various art forms.
+- The materials used were: - cheap, easy to find materials like plastic glasses, rope, - materials that pupils already have like pencils and colors, - materials available at school like musical instruments, spoons, a bowl, some water, papers, - A mobile phone for photos, a voice recorder, DVDs or Internet connection, a device with sounds, an alarm clock - Tasks: games with sounds, recordings, experiments, mind maps, expression using various art forms. - Follow up activities:

-Follow up activities:
+Follow up activities